Skip to Main Content

 Other Oregon first-time homebuyer loans

-- FHA loans: Applicants with a credit score of at least 580 can qualify for FHA loans, which allow you to put just 3.5 percent of the purchase price down.
+• FHA loans: Applicants with a credit score of at least 580 can put only 3.5 percent of the purchase price down with an FHA loan.

-- VA loans: If you’re a qualifying service member, veteran or eligible spouse, VA loans come with a few huge benefits: no mortgage insurance requirement, no down payment requirement and some of the most competitive interest rates available.
+• VA loans: If you’re a qualifying service member, veteran or eligible spouse, VA loans come with a few huge benefits: no mortgage insurance requirement, typically no down payment requirement and some of the most competitive interest rates available.

-- USDA loans: If you’re buying in a qualifying rural area (check to see if your property fits the bill) USDA loans are worth a look.
-You don’t need to make a down payment, and USDA-approved lenders typically require a minimum 640 credit score.
+• USDA loans: If you’re buying in a qualifying rural area (check to see if your property fits the bill), USDA loans are worth a look.
+You don’t need to make a down payment.

 Get started

-It’s also a good idea to shop around for mortgage rates and offers to ensure you receive the most competitive loan for your situation.
+• Shop around for mortgage rates: It’s a good idea to compare Oregon mortgage rates from multiple lenders to ensure you receive the most competitive loan.
 Ask your real estate agent for advice, too; they have experience helping first-time buyers navigate the process.